 Choosing office furniture that meets this standard results in a healthier workplace for you and your team.
-As GREENGUARD states – “Indoor air quality (IAQ) is closely tied to health, and is therefore recognized as an important concern in homes, schools, healthcare environments and commercial spaces”.
+As GREENGUARD states – “Indoor air quality (IAQ) is closely tied to health, and is therefore recognised as an important concern in homes, schools, healthcare environments and commercial spaces”.

 The availability of eco-furniture lines varies by manufacturer and the more established manufacturers will list the eco-credentials of each piece of furniture.

-Buy Recycled Office Furniture
+Buy Recycled, Environmentally Office Furniture

 Recycled furniture is very environmentally friendly.
 Extending the lifespan of furniture with no additional manufacturing or materials used is very low impact.
 Used furniture on sites like eBay for is also often cheaper than new items and you can create your own bespoke office look!